-The applicant wishes to re-develop the property by adding three (3) multiple unit dwellings which would be connected by a network of pedestrian walkways and plazas.
+The applicant wishes to re-develop the property by removing a commercial building on the site and adding two 6-storey multiple unit dwellings on a shared podium and a new drive-through commercial building.
 Policy CC-6 of the Municipal Planning Strategy for Sackville enabled multiple unit dwellings to be considered by Council through a development agreement process.

 The proposed development includes the following:

-- A network of pedestrian walkways and plazas through the site.
+- A network of pedestrian walkways through the site.